aszx87410/huli-blog/source/_posts/en/http-cache.md

 For example, the homepage of an e-commerce website may have many products.
 If you retrieve all the data from the database every time a visitor visits the homepage, it will be a huge burden on the database.

 However, in fact, these information on the homepage will not change in the short term.
 The price of a product cannot be one thousand yuan one second and two thousand yuan the next second.
 Therefore, these infrequently changing data are suitable for storage, which is what we call Cache.
-In Taiwan, it is called "快取" and in China, it is called "緩存".

 In the above example, the information on the homepage can be retrieved once and stored somewhere, such as Redis, which is actually stored in the form of a simple Key-Value Pair.
 Then, whenever this information is used, it can be retrieved at an extremely fast speed, instead of recalculating it in the database.